Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 It’s easy enough to synch them up with Chromecast, but can you connect a Google Home to your TV without Chromecast?

 Yes, you can.
-In order to use connect Google Home to a TV without Chromecast, you’ll need to use a 3rd party WiFi-enabled universal remote in most cases.
+In order to connect Google Home to a TV without Chromecast or Google TV, you’ll need to use a 3rd-party WiFi-enabled universal remote in most cases.
 Another option would be to use the Android Quick Remote App to connect a Roku or Roku TV.

 Third-Party WiFi-Enabled Universal Remote